astronomer/docs/learn/airflow-setup-teardown.md

 ## Why to use setup/teardown tasks

-Setup and teardown tasks allow you to designate any existing Airflow task as a task that is setting up or tearing down resources with special behavior attached and added visibility of the setup/teardown relationship in the Airflow UI.
+This feature allows you to designate any existing Airflow task as a setup or teardown task, with special behavior and added visibility of the setup/teardown relationship in the Airflow UI.

 There are many use cases for setup and teardown tasks.
 For example, you might want to: